 The Greenwood Great House is a historical museum and national monument with the largest and rarest collection of musical instruments and books in the island.

 Greenwood Great House in St James

-On your visit to Jamaica, you will learn about the Barrett family and life on a sugar plantation during slavery as you tour the grounds and observe the collection.
+On your visit to Beautiful Jamaica Island, you will learn about the Barrett family and life on a sugar plantation during slavery as you tour the grounds and observe the collection.